-HOWEVER, we are excited to announce that we will be holding a MEGA NYPA in Palmerston North, over Labour Weekend, in 2021!!
+After the cancellation/postponement of the 2020 AND 2021 NYPA, we are excited to be holding a MEGA PLUS NYPA in Palmerston North, over Labour Weekend, 19-23 October 2022!!

 Ballet : Tap Dance : Vocal : Pianoforte: will be joined by Modern Dance : Highland Dance : Instrumental: Speech & Drama as well as the Troupes.